premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

 #### 3. Create `routes.py` file.

-We are now going to define the endpoints that will be handled by our FastAPI web server.
+Next, we'll define the endpoints that our FastAPI web server will handle.

 ```python
 import json